BrightBoost/learningjava/notes/topicsWeek5.md

 ## Tuesday
 - Internship readiness roles (see `roles.md`)
 - Class review continued
+- JUnit until page 57

-## What we are working onr ight now
+## What we are working on right now
-- Page 45 workbook 4a
+- Mini exercise JUnit